Red Rice, Hampshire: Miller Mundy family

 The family made many changes and repairs to the building.
 Outbuildings were built to accommodate estate workers involved in the family's interests in sport, shooting and rearing pheasants and livestock.
 Four tennis courts and a secluded Japanese water-garden, trees and a path leading to two discreet rose-gardens, each containing a fountain, were built.
 In 1933 there were major renovations.
 The old, decaying, grey rendering was removed and the red brick walls were encased in honey-coloured Clipsham stone with the ground floor boldly rusticated and a beetling cornice at the top.
 All windows replaced by chain-hung sashes with proportioned panes.
 The roof was renewed and drains re-designed.
 Fire hydrants and static water-tanks were built around the house, fed from the original Regency water-supply system.
 Almost all internal timber was replaced due to damage from death-watch beetle and woodworm.

-Rooms were grouped into suites, plumbing and bathrooms improved, electrical outlets were added.
+Rooms were grouped into suites, plumbing and bathrooms were improved, and electrical outlets were added.
 They built some form of early oil-fired central heating.
 The interior was decorated throughout with a durable paint of beige colour.
 A nursery wing was built onto the main House, linking it to the stables.
 The new floorspace was used for a 'studio and a boudoir', and working and living areas for the senior house servants.